spacelift-io/user-documentation/docs/getting-started.md

 ## First Stack Run

-You can get started with either forking our [Terraform Starter repository](https://github.com/spacelift-io/terraform-starter) and testing all Spacelift capabilities in under 15 minutes or you can explore Spacelift on your own by adding your own repository and going from zero to fully managing your cloud resources.
+You can get started with either forking our [Terraform Starter repository](https://github.com/spacelift-io/terraform-starter){: rel="nofollow"} and testing all Spacelift capabilities in under 15 minutes or you can explore Spacelift on your own by adding your own repository and going from zero to fully managing your cloud resources.

 {% if is_saas() %}

 ### Step 1: Create your Spacelift account

-- On the [Spacelift home page](https://spacelift.io/), click on the "Start for Free" button:
+- On the [Spacelift home page](https://spacelift.io/){: rel="nofollow"}, click on the "Start for Free" button:

 ![](<./assets/screenshots/StartforfreeGS.png>)